qrion25/nethealth2025/NH2025_V2/NetHealth2025/README.md

 # NetHealth 2025

 NetHealth 2025 is a lightweight system and environment dashboard built with **Flask**, **HTML/CSS**, and **JavaScript**.
-It’s designed as a sandbox project to demonstrate real-time updates of system health, local conditions, inspirational content, and price tracking — all in a single responsive web dashboard.
+It’s designed as a sandbox project to demonstrate real-time updates of system health, local conditions, inspirational content, and price tracking.
+All in a single responsive web dashboard.

 ---